tHerttua/modsim_abm_emissions/README.md

 to buy at and seller lowers the price to sell at
 - After each agent has been iterated through, their transaction limit is reseted for the next time step

+- agents calculates whether number of credits is enough to reach the end of the month
+- by introducing the credit reduction rate, agents become the rate less credits as expected each month, so we can
+- play in the model with the expectations of the agents

 ## The setting

-- There are 300 companies, 3 groups, 100 companies per group
-- Each of the companies are allocated x credits (source)
+- Each of the companies are allocated x credits (source), initial depends on allowances array
 - One credit is worth X € (source)
-- The companies do transactions between each other over span a year (365 time steps)
+- The companies do transactions between each other over span a year (360 time steps)
 - Companies accumulate emissions in daily basis towards the total emissions count
+- decide their action also based on the fact how many emissions are left for reaching the end of the month
 - Every month (30 time steps) the companies are allocated more credits
 - Because of the randomization, there can be companies which: have less credits than they have emisions (credit buyers),